effectivecore/core/docs/software.md

 ---------------------------------------------------------------------

 SQLite support foreign keys when:
-- it's not older than v3.6.19 and
+- it is not older than v3.6.19 and
 - it was compiled without SQLITE_OMIT_FOREIGN_KEY
   and SQLITE_OMIT_TRIGGER definitions.